reiniiriarios/chromaticity-color-utilities/README.md

 * P<sub>G</sub> = 0.587
 * P<sub>B</sub> = 0.114

+** This formula is not as accurate as most others, but does offer another way of adjusting brightness in an image.

 ```ts
 Color.from('hsp',[h, s, p, a?],{
   pb: number // optional, default = 0.114